 Elyse Parker is an undergraduate student who works in the Ichthyology collection.
 She sorts, identifies and catalogs fish specimens and has recently been working with the deep sea specimens from Bear Seamount.
 Elyse is in the Yale Class of 2015.

-Max is a graduate student in the Yale School of Forestry and Environmental Studies (Class of 2013).
-He works in the Division of Vertebrate Zoology in the herpetology and ichthyology collection.
+Max is a Ph.
+D. candidate in the Yale School of Forestry and Environmental Studies.
+He works in the Division of Vertebrate Zoology in the herpetology and ichthyology collection and is primarily responsible for skeletal specimen preparation.

-Alex is a graduate student in the Yale Forestry and Environmental Studies School (Class of 2014).
-He works in the collection sorting, identifying and cataloging the herpetology and ichthyology collections.
+Mikael is a graduate student in the Yale Forestry and Environmental Studies School (Class of 2015).
+He works in the collection mainly preparing specimens.